 The cows were being loaded up from the Texas Tech Animal and Food Sciences Center when they made a break for it.
-It took a combination of several police units, assault rifles and ropers from the Texas Tech Ranch Horse Team to catch them both.
+It took several police units working with ropers from the Texas Tech Ranch Horse Team to catch them both.

 One cow was caught off the MSF between the Quaker Avenue and Slide Road exits.
 The other cow jumped through a real estate office window before being captured on 19th Street and Avenue Q.